-One downside is that you can’t bring your own phone to Xfinity Mobile, at least not yet.
-But here are some of the latest high-end smartphones that the wireless provider sells:
+In addition, here are some of the smartphones that the wireless provider sells:

 Moments after the Samsung Galaxy S8 I bought through Xfinity Mobile arrived at my door, I was up and running.

-There have been no issues with call, text and data performance.
+There have been no issues with call, text and data performance during my time with the service.
 I’ve also been impressed with the number of Xfinity Wi-Fi hotspots that I’m able to connect to when I’m away from home or work.

 By limiting Facebook activity when I’m not connected to Wi-Fi, activating Chrome’s Data Saver and utilizing Wi-Fi only mode for Google Maps, I’ve used even less cellular data than I expected.

 Xfinity Mobile makes it easy to monitor your data usage, refreshing it every 20 minutes in the app.